jpmadrigal07/franklin/README.md

 ---

 You are finish!

 Just double click the start_system.bat file to start the system.
-Starting the system will also find the latest update of from the developer.
-Just close it when you want to close the system
+Starting the system will also get the latest update of from the developer.
+Just close it when you want to close the system.